gsoft-inc/wl-web-configs/docs/eslint/setup-monorepo.md

 ## 9. Customize configuration

-New projects shouldn't have to customize the default configurations offered by this library.
+New projects shouldn't have to customize the default configurations offered by `@workleap/eslint-plugin`.
 However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations.
 Remember, **no locked in** :heart::v:.

 ## 10. Try it :rocket: